Chessnut/hl2rp/README.md

+__PLEASE NOTE THAT THIS IS CURRENTLY IN BETA AND UPDATES MAY OCCUR OFTEN.
+CHECK THE COMMITS!__

 ## Half-Life 2 Roleplay ##

 Half-Life 2 Roleplay is role-play based off the Half-Life 2 game from Valve.
 The gamemode comes with the standard features you would expect from any ordinary Half-Life 2 Roleplay server.
 The only difference is some of the *new* features (listed below), it is *free*, and for the NutScript framework (which is also free for [download here](https://github.com/Chessnut/NutScript)).